lmitgeotab/generator-addin/README.md

 - Run `gulp build` to build your addin for production

 ## Documentation
-For information on MyGeotab and Geotab Drive addins or the MyGeotab API head over to the [MyGeotab SDK](https://my.geotab.com/sdk/default.html)
+For information on MyGeotab and Geotab Drive Add-Ins or the MyGeotab API head over to the [MyGeotab SDK](https://my.geotab.com/sdk/default.html)

 ## License